smartdust-me/docs/docs/ios-appium.md

 - Change the agent labels to match your Jenkins nodes config
 - Change SD_URL and SD_TOKEN variables to your own
 - The PATH environment variables being set uses a bit dirty trick that points to a version of Ruby and Node installed by `rbenv` and `nvm`.
+- Note that when I call `smartdust-client`, I use the `--all` flag.
+The reason is that in my case, all iPhones on my Smartdust Lab instance are connected to the same provider, so this is fine.
+You wouldn't be able to connect to all devices if they were connected via different providers, the tool would try for a long time and fail.

 # Appium test
 The last stage of the pipeline above is an Appium test.